dtanony/autoware0412/README.md

 The hardware requirements are listed here: https://autowarefoundation.github.io/AWSIM-Labs/main/GettingStarted/QuickStartDemo/#pc-specs

+To run an end-to-end Autoware simulation with the [AWSIM-Labs simulator](https://github.com/dtanony/AWSIM-Labs), a PC equipped with a GPU is required.
+Because of the specific GPU driver and CUDA dependencies, a pre-built binary release of Autoware is not available for this setup.
+Therefore, if you want to run an end-to-end simulation with AWSIM-Labs, the only option is to build Autoware from source.
+To install AWSIM-Labs, follow the instructions on its [repository](https://github.com/dtanony/AWSIM-Labs).

 To install and launch this extended Autoware version, follow the procedure below (adapted from https://autowarefoundation.github.io/AWSIM-Labs/main/GettingStarted/QuickStartDemo and https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/).

 1. Download `map files (pcd, osm)` from [here](https://github.com/tier4/AWSIM/releases/download/v1.1.0/nishishinjuku_autoware_map.zip) and unzip the file.